2022-23 University of Miami Transfer Acceptance Rate, Requirements, and Application Deadline

 Transfer Decision Date

-The University of Miami transfer decision date for fall enrollment is in late-May.
-Spring applicants will receive news in mid-November.
+The University of Miami transfer decision date for fall enrollment is in late March if you applied by the priority deadline.
+In addition, spring applicants will receive news in mid-November.

 Final Thoughts – University of Miami Transfer Acceptance Rate

-Last year, 41% of incoming transfers were Florida residents and 11% were international students.
-The states that sent the most transfers to Miami were New York, California, New Jersey, Massachusetts, and Pennsylvania.
+In the most recent admissions cycle, 41% of incoming transfers were Florida residents and 11% were international students.
+Other than Florida, the states that sent the most transfers to Miami were New York, California, New Jersey, Massachusetts, and Pennsylvania.

 In evaluating applicants, “The admission committee conducts a holistic review and will consider all items of a student’s application including standardized testing (if submitted), grades (both high school, if necessary, and college), essay, work experience, etc. However, the bulk of our focus will be on your collegiate-level work.”